FAQ - Payroll Taxes General Information

 - Pay the same UI taxes as those paid by commercial employers (experience rating method).
-See Information Sheet: California System of Experience Rating (DE 231Z) for more information on the experience rating method.
+Refer to the Information Sheet: California System of Experience Rating (DE 231Z) for more information on the experience rating method.

 - Reimburse EDD for the full cost of all UI benefits paid to their former employees (reimbursable or cost-of benefits-paid method).
 See Potential Liability for Unemployment Insurance Benefits When Electing the Reimbursable Method of Financing Under the California Unemployment Insurance Code (DE 1378F)

-To elect the reimbursable method, a nonprofit employer must file a Selection of Financing Method by a Nonprofit Organization (DE 1SNP), as well as a Registration Form for Nonprofit Employers (DE 1NP) when registering.
+To elect the reimbursable method, a nonprofit employer must file a Selection of Financing Method by a Nonprofit Organization (DE 1SNP), as well as a Nonprofit Employers Registration and Update Form (DE 1NP) when registering.
 If the DE 1SNP is filed at a later date, it will be effective the first day of the quarter in which it is filed.

 Special Exclusions: Certain types of employees who work for religious, charitable, educational, and other nonprofit organizations described in Section 501(c)(3) IRC are excluded from UI, ETT, and SDI.
 Except for certain religious workers, wages received by these employees are subject to PIT withholding and PIT wage reporting.
 These may include: